 Trog's Hand has regeneration that can be used to counteract the effects of poison should you be near death with no other ability to heal available.
 The magic resistance it provides can be useful should you find yourself near a banishing monster with no MR items to swap in.

 Trog's berserk summons are quite worthy (and do not have any risk of spawning hostile like Makhleb's demons), but remember that you cannot invoke that while you are berserking.
 If you need help for a big battle, remember to call your friends first, then start the party!
 Like other summons, Trog's Brother in Arms summons will not follow you up or down stairs, so be sure to use them when enemies are in sight.

 The Burn Books ability can be used to create a single use "landmine".
 The best position to use is in a single tile hallway, drop the book as you run, to block your opponents progress, set it off before they step over it.
 To weaken your opponent before a counter-berserk charge, set it off when they step over it.
 The only downside is that this technique requires at least a 3 tile gap between you and your enemy.

 Alternatively you may either drop a book and step back or throw one (with 'F' and then '.' to force it to stay on desired square even if it misses) on your enemy's square and then set it ablaze.
-Keep your enemy in the flames to greatly enhance your damage output.
+Keep your opponent in the flames to greatly enhance your damage output.

-Trog is one of the few gods you can abandon while keeping permanent benefits granted via worship (gifted weapons).
+Generous Trog is one of the few gods you can abandon while keeping permanent benefits granted via worship (gifted weapons).

 Tips & Tricks